There has been nowhere to hide in 2022.

 Let’s zoom out a bit further.
 From 2009 through 2021, market returns were phenomenal.
 In fact, the S&P 500 compounded at 16.55% for 13 years, turning $100,000 into over $730,000.

 So, where do we go from here?
-Keep in mind, the most important driver of long-term stock prices, earnings, continue to hold up well.
+Keep in mind the most important driver of long-term stock prices, earnings, continues to hold up well.
 Corporate profitability remains near all-time highs as well, as companies have boosted prices and flexed operating leverage.